-Glen is an Australian computer nerd who works and lives in Palo Alto, California where he is cheerily responsible for the design of Google's browser products - Chrome and Chrome OS.
+Glen is an Australian computer nerd who works and lives in Palo Alto, California where he is cheerily responsible for the design of Google's platform products - Android, Chrome, Chrome OS, and Cardboard.
 Prior to that, he was a college dropout web developer who created and exhibited odd things in dark galleries while muttering about "computationally